MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 }
 ```

-1. Validate that your Provider Definition Logic Definition component was added.
-To do this, follow these steps:
+1. Check that your Provider Definition Logic Definition component is in the solution.
+To do this check, follow these steps:

     1. Go to your provider solution.

-    1. Verify that the Provider Definition Logic Definition you created was added.
-If it wasn't added, select **Add Existing**, and then add the component you created.
+    1. Verify that the Provider Definition Logic Definition you created is in the solution.
+If it's not in the solution, select **Add Existing**, and then add the component you created.

 ### Save connection references

-If your provider uses customer Power Automate connectors, you must complete the following steps to save connection references to your Power Automate solution.
+If your provider uses customer Power Automate connectors, complete the following steps to save connection references to your Power Automate solution.

-1. Issue a GET request to retrieve your connection reference ID.
+1. Send a GET request to retrieve your connection reference ID.
 For example:

 ```HTTP
 GET {Env url}/api/data/v9.2/connectionreferences

 ```

-If you want to filter it further, you can filter by connection reference name.
+If you want to filter it further, filter by connection reference name.
 For example:

 ```HTTP
     {Env url}/api/data/v9.2/connectionreferences?$[connectionreferences?$filter=connectionreferencedisplayname](https://orgdb90e3a2.api.crm10.dynamics.com/api/data/v9.2/connectionreferences?$filter=connectionreferencedisplayname) eq 'Provider Example'&$select=connectionreferencelogicalname,connectionreferencedisplayname,connectionreferenceid,connectorid

 ```

-1. Validate that the correct connection reference ID was retrieved by searching your Power Automate Client Data.
+1. Validate that the correct connection reference ID is retrieved by searching your Power Automate Client Data.

     1. Go to the Provider Definition Logic Definition component that you saved earlier.

     1. Check the Client Data to verify that the **connectionReferenceLogicalName** appears.

 1. Find your Provider Definition ID.
-This is the same value that you used in Step 2 to save your Power Automate logic definitions.
+This value is the same value that you used in Step 2 to save your Power Automate logic definitions.

-1. Issue a post request to save your connection reference.
+1. Send a POST request to save your connection reference.
 For example:

 ```HTTP
 POST {Env url}/api/data/v9.1/msdyn\_SaveProviderDefinitionConnectionReference